claresudbery/clare-wiki-ably/pages/coding/data/psql.md

         - but it's Register server, not Create server when you start
 - now you can run SQL queries:
     - Do NOT click the SQL tab
+    - Instead, drill down into the tree on the left and select the database with the name you entered on the Advanced tab
-    - Instead, click the icon top left that looks like a database icon with a kind of arrown on it
+    - Then click the icon top left that looks like a database icon with a play icon overlaid
     - Now type your query - eg `select * from guess_sets`
     - Then click the big play button at the top